TheJanzap/gitlab-time-report/README.md

 If you encounter any problems when using the application, please create an issue and we will take a look at it when we have the time.
 Like to implement something yourself?
 Simply create a Merge Request for us to review.

-If you're new to Rust, we have a short [Rust Beginners Guide] (in German) to get you up to speed with the Rust Basics if you're already familiar with other programming languages.
+If you're new to Rust, we have a short [Rust Beginner's Guide] (in German) to get you up to speed with the Rust Basics if you're already familiar with other programming languages.

 # Background